uw-brl-neuro/EEfRTapp/README.md

 6. Type the command: ``python`` and paste the file path that you copied
 7. You command now should look like ``python EEfRT-file-path``, hit the enter/return key

 Now you should see the window of the app pops up.
-If you receive an errors, it is most likely due to the python package that you downloaded doesn't come with yaml.
+If you receive an error, it is most likely due to the python package that you downloaded doesn't come with yaml.
 To fix this, enter this command: ``pip install pyyaml ``.

 The default setting of this app follows [this paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2720457/pdf/pone.0006598.pdf) by Treadway.